BlockApex/Security-Checklist/Checklist.md

 13. Assess regex and domain validation in navigation logic to prevent phishing and XSS attacks.
 14. Use tools like Electronegativity or Node.js scanners to identify misconfigurations and security issues in the Electron app.
 15. Validate the deployment process to ensure no debug or unnecessary code is included in the production build and third-party libraries are free of known vulnerabilities.
+16. Ensure that any sensitive information, such as wallet private keys are not being logged.

 ## Extension-Based Wallets